particle-iot/docs/src/content/hardware/power/power-supply-guide.md

   - However on the Boron (not Argon), you can supply a up to 17V this pin if you do not have other Featherwing devices that require 5V on VUSB.
   - If you need compatibility with the Argon and Photon 2, limit VUSB to 3.6V to 5.5V as a power input.

-### B Series SoM
+### B-Series SoM

-- The B Series SoM does not have a built-in voltage regulator or PMIC.
+- The B-Series SoM does not have a built-in voltage regulator or PMIC.
 - If you add your own bq24195, it will behave as the Boron.
-- We recommend having two separate regulators for the B Series SoM, one at 3.3V and one at 3.7V.
+- We recommend having two separate regulators for the B-Series SoM, one at 3.3V and one at 3.7V.
 This can either be a single dual regulator, or two separate regulators.
   - 3.3V at 150 mA (minimum).
 Supply more current if you have 3.3V peripherals on your base board.
 500 mA or more is recommended for future compatibility.
   - 3.7V at 2A.
 While the B404X/B404/B402 only require 500 mA, having additional power assures compatibility with other modules in the future.